ghostnetic/blocklist-generator-extension/README.md

 ## Features

+Features

 - Combine multiple host files and blocklists
+- Convert rules to adblock-style syntax
 - Remove duplicate lines
+- Discard redundant rules due to existing domain rules
-- Display the number of duplicate lines removed
+- Display the number of duplicate lines removed and domains compressed
 - Download the generated filter as a `.txt` file

 ## Included Filter Lists